Imagraph 瞼内映像投影装置

 Support: Theater Company Shintaigengorou, Inami Lab, Morikawa -Narusue Lab

-2020 Prototype Demonstration, warehouse TERRADA, Tokyo, Japan
+2020 Lived Montage, warehouse TERRADA, Tokyo, Japan

 Support: SONY, Inami Lab